 Macadamia nuts are really low carb nuts as well.
 Hawaii’s Mauna Loa Macadamia Nuts are the most popular brand.
 However, macadamia nuts are native to Australia.
 Therefore, you can choose from a variety of brands.
 Nutritionally speaking, macadamia nuts are high in manganese and can help the body use iron properly.

-Pistachios are easy to shell and fun to eat.
-However, they can be purchased shelled or unshelled.
-Nevertheless, I prefer these tasty little green low carb nuts right out of the shell.
-They taste better than the unshelled pistachios to me.
+Pistachio health benefits are unique when compared with other low carb nuts.
+You can purchase this little green nut shelled or unshelled.
+However, pistachios are usually pretty easy to shell and definitely delicious to eat.
+I prefer the taste of these low carb nuts when they come right out of the shell.
+They taste fresher than the unshelled pistachios.
 I have tried a variety of brands, however, I remember eating this brand the most.

 Peanuts are a really great nut for being on a low carb diet.
+They are loaded with magnesium, niacin and other things that make us feel good.
+You can learn more about the health benefits of peanuts.
 Like the almond, with regards to fats, carbs, and proteins, it is well-balanced overall.
 In fact, peanuts are lower in carbohydrates than almonds.
-However, almonds are typically easier on the tummy.
+However, almonds are typically easier on the stomach for some.
 I have grown accustomed to eating unsalted peanuts.

 Brazil nuts are large wedge shaped nuts that only grow in Brazil.
 They contain the highest natural food source of Selenium.
 I enjoy eating them, however, I had to acquire a taste for them.
 They are typically only found in containers of mixed nuts at the stores, however you can purchase them online.
 Remember that a few can go a long way nutritionally speaking.